 Our board

 Our board has overall responsibility for leadership, direction, control and risk management.
-It is accountable, through our chair, to the NHS England/NHS Improvement and the Secretary of State for Health and Social Care.
+It is accountable, through our chair, to NHS England and the Secretary of State for Health and Social Care.
 The board is made up of executive and non-executive directors.

 A committee of our board – made up of all the non-executive and executive voting members – is also part of a board in common with the three other acute NHS trusts in north west London.
 Read more about the board in common.